MILINDI7/Hello-world/README.md

 added a hello microverse header the heading color is aqua

 ## Built With

 - Major languages
 - html & css
+- vs code

+##Getting started
+prerequisites
+-setup
+-install
+-usage
+-deployament

+##To run
+- to run this web you should have a webbrowser like chrome, safari, firefox...